docs

 | A1 | Receipt acknowledged — the claim arrived |

-A3, A6, A7, and A8 all require action from the billing team.
-The differences among them matter for how the team investigates.
-A6 tells you something was left out.
-A7 tells you something was submitted but wrong.
-A8 tells you two fields contradict each other — the most common example is a Billing Provider Tax Identification Number that does not match the NPI on file with the payer.
+A3, A6, A7, and A8 all need action, and the difference among them sets the investigation path.
+A6 means something was left out.
+A7 means something was submitted but wrong.
+A8 means two fields contradict each other — most often a billing provider TIN that does not match the NPI on file with the payer.

-The Claim Status Code (CSC) that pairs with the CSCC provides the specific reason.
+The Claim Status Code (CSC) gives the specific reason.
 Code 20 means accepted for processing.
-Code 21 means missing or invalid information — and per the X12 Claim Status Code reference, at least one additional status code should accompany code 21 to identify what exactly is missing.
-Code 54 means the claim is a duplicate of one already processed.
+Code 21 means missing or invalid information; per the X12 Claim Status Code reference, at least one more status code should accompany 21 to say what is missing.
+Code 54 means duplicate of a claim already processed.
 Code 562 means the NPI is missing, incorrect, or not enrolled with that payer.

-The Entity Identifier Code (EIC) in the STC composite tells you who the problem belongs to: entity 41 is the submitter, entity 85 is the billing provider, entity 1P is the rendering provider, entity IL is the subscriber (the patient's insured), entity AY is the clearinghouse, and entity PR is the payer.
-So when a 277CA comes back with A3:562:85, it is saying the claim was rejected because the billing provider's NPI failed validation — a very different correction path than A6:21:IL, which means the subscriber's identifying information is incomplete.
+The Entity Identifier Code (EIC) names who owns the problem: 41 is the submitter, 85 the billing provider, 1P the rendering provider, IL the subscriber, AY the clearinghouse, PR the payer.
+So A3:562:85 means the claim was rejected because the billing provider's NPI failed validation — a different fix path than A6:21:IL, which points to incomplete subscriber identifying information.

-One 837 submission can generate more than one 277CA.
-The clearinghouse may return an initial 277CA validating the transaction against its own edits within minutes; the payer may return a second 277CA hours or days later reporting on its own pre-adjudication system's review.
-Stedi's documentation on receiving claim responses explains that some payers also batch multiple claim acknowledgments into a single 277CA file, while a single claim may appear in multiple 277CA responses from different entities during its routing.
-Billing systems need to handle both patterns — one claim producing multiple 277CAs, and one 277CA covering many claims.
+One 837 can generate more than one 277CA.
+The clearinghouse may return an initial one within minutes against its own edits; the payer may return a second hours or days later from its pre-adjudication review.
+Stedi's documentation on receiving claim responses notes some payers batch many acknowledgments into one 277CA file, while a single claim can appear across multiple 277CAs during routing.
+Billing systems have to handle both patterns: one claim producing several 277CAs, and one 277CA covering many claims.

 Most common 277CA rejection reasons

-Rejections cluster around a few categories that repeat across payers and clearinghouses.
-Understanding the pattern behind each one is faster than reading the code combination cold every time.
+Rejections cluster into a few patterns that repeat across payers.
+Recognizing the pattern is faster than reading the code combination cold every time.

-Billing provider NPI not enrolled or not matched.
-The STC combination A3:562:85 (or A7:562:85) is one of the most common rejection patterns in commercial billing.
-The billing provider's NPI is either absent from the payer's enrollment records, enrolled under a different TIN, or mistyped.
-Office Ally's analysis of A3:562:85 identifies three triggers: the NPI field was left blank, the NPI exists but is not enrolled with that payer, or there is a digit transposition in the 10-character identifier.
-The fix is always the same sequence: verify the NPI against the NPPES registry, confirm enrollment with the payer, correct the claim, and resubmit as a new original — not a replacement.
+**Billing provider NPI not enrolled or not matched.** A3:562:85 (or A7:562:85) is one of the most common patterns in commercial billing: the NPI is absent from the payer's enrollment records, enrolled under a different TIN, or mistyped.
+Office Ally's analysis of A3:562:85 names three triggers — blank NPI field, NPI not enrolled with that payer, or a digit transposition in the 10-character identifier.
+The fix sequence is constant: verify the NPI against NPPES, confirm enrollment with the payer, correct the claim, resubmit as a new original (not a replacement).

-Billing provider NPI and TIN mismatch.
-Category A8 rejections with entity code 85 indicate a relational field error — the NPI and Tax Identification Number submitted together on the claim do not match what the payer has on record for that billing provider.
-This is a setup problem rather than a data-entry problem; it usually requires correcting the provider enrollment rather than just the claim.
+**Billing provider NPI and TIN mismatch.** A8 with entity 85 is a relational error: the NPI and TIN submitted together do not match what the payer has on record for that billing provider.
+This is a setup problem, not data entry, and usually means correcting the enrollment rather than the claim.

-Rendering provider NPI missing or invalid.
-Entity code 1P (rendering provider) rejections with A6 or A7 category codes appear frequently when a group practice submits claims with the group NPI in the billing provider loop but omits the rendering provider's individual NPI in the rendering loop.
-Many commercial payers require the individual NPI alongside the group NPI to process the claim.
+**Rendering provider NPI missing or invalid.** Entity 1P rejections with A6 or A7 show up when a group practice submits the group NPI in the billing loop but omits the rendering provider's individual NPI.
+Many commercial payers require the individual NPI alongside the group NPI.
 The fix is adding the rendering provider NPI to the 2310B loop in the 837.

-Subscriber identifier invalid.
-Entity IL rejections indicate a problem with the subscriber's member ID.
-The ID may be formatted incorrectly (some payers require a specific prefix or suffix), may belong to a different plan, or may reflect a member ID change the payer processed but the practice's front desk has not yet updated.
-This is one of the faster rejections to investigate — a real-time 270/271 eligibility check against the corrected ID usually confirms whether the subscriber record exists and what the current member ID format should be.
+**Subscriber identifier invalid.** Entity IL rejections point to the member ID — wrong format (some payers require a prefix or suffix), wrong plan, or a member ID change the payer processed but the front desk has not updated.
+This is one of the faster ones to investigate: a real-time 270/271 eligibility check against the corrected ID usually confirms the record and the current ID format.

-Duplicate claim.
-Status code 54 — the claim is a duplicate of one already on file.
-This appears when the same claim is submitted twice before the first submission's 277CA has been received and processed, which happens most often with manual resubmission workflows where the biller does not wait for confirmation before sending again.
-The resolution depends on whether the original is already in adjudication (in which case the duplicate can be withdrawn) or whether the original was itself rejected (in which case the situation requires more investigation with the payer or clearinghouse).
+**Duplicate claim.** Status code 54 means the claim is a duplicate of one already on file.
+It appears when the same claim is sent twice before the first submission's 277CA is received and processed, most often in manual resubmission workflows.
+Resolution depends on the original: if it is already in adjudication, withdraw the duplicate; if the original was itself rejected, the situation needs more investigation with the payer or clearinghouse.

-Submitter not approved.
-Status code 496 with entity 41 means the submitter — the EDI trading partner sending the transaction — is not approved for electronic claim submission with this payer.
-This is an enrollment and credentialing problem at the clearinghouse or payer level, not a claim-level data problem.
-The fix is payer enrollment for the trading partner, which can take days to weeks.
+**Submitter not approved.** Status code 496 with entity 41 means the EDI trading partner is not approved for electronic claim submission with this payer.
+This is enrollment and credentialing at the clearinghouse or payer level, not a claim-level data problem.
+The fix is trading-partner payer enrollment, which can take days to weeks.

-Invalid diagnosis code.
-A7 rejections at the claim level (no specific entity code pointing to provider or subscriber) frequently reflect a diagnosis code that does not exist in the current ICD-10-CM code set, a code that has been retired, or a code submitted in the wrong format (missing a decimal, wrong number of characters).
-This is distinct from a diagnosis-procedure linkage denial, which arrives as a CO-11 on the 835 after adjudication; the 277CA version is a pure formatting or code-validity failure.
+**Invalid diagnosis code.** A7 at the claim level (no entity code pointing to a provider or subscriber) often reflects a diagnosis code that does not exist in the current ICD-10-CM set, has been retired, or is malformed (missing decimal, wrong character count).
+This is distinct from a diagnosis-procedure linkage denial, which arrives as CO-11 on the 835 after adjudication; the 277CA version is a pure code-validity failure.

-The NGS Medicare 277CA Edit Lookup Tool and the CGS Medicare 277CA Edit Lookup Tool both allow billers to search by CSCC and CSC combination to find the specific edit description for Medicare-routed claims.
-Commercial payer rejection guides vary by payer but follow the same X12 code structure.
+The NGS Medicare 277CA Edit Lookup Tool and the CGS Medicare 277CA Edit Lookup Tool let billers search by CSCC and CSC to find the edit description for Medicare-routed claims.
+Commercial payer guides vary but follow the same X12 code structure.

 277CA vs 999 vs 277 status — three different signals

-Billing teams regularly conflate three distinct acknowledgment and status transactions because all three arrive in response to claim-related activity.
-They operate at completely different layers, and the remediation paths are different for each.
+Teams conflate these three because all arrive in response to claim activity.
+They sit at different layers, and the remediation path differs for each.

 | Transaction | What triggers it | What it reports | When it arrives | Who generates it |